EvolvED: Evolutionary Embeddings to Understand the Generation Process of Diffusion Models: Background

 For the low-dimensional space $Q$, whose point positions need to be optimized, a student t-distribution with one degree of freedom is used to compute the joint probability distribution.
 The similarity $q^{ij}$ between two low-dimensional points $\textbf{l}^i$ and $\textbf{l}^j$ is then given by,

 Our paper employs the vanilla t-SNE~\cite{van2008tsne} to identify the similarity between high-dimensional images $\textbf{h}^i_{t}$ from the diffusion model.
 We augment t-SNEs' KL divergence cost function by introducing components to group images within an iteration $t$ and align images of an instance $i$ across iterations.
-While we use the basic t-SNE for simplicity of implementation, advanced versions~\cite{pezzotti2019gpgpu, pezzotti2016approximated} are compatible.